electric-sql/archived-electric-next/NOTES.md

   - Changing the LSN of a replication slot might lead to data loss.
 We do not perform any integrity validation on the replication slot, so the developer should drop the shape data in such cases.

 - __Replica identity__:
-  - Electric requires replica identity to be set to FULL to properly detect changes to shapes.
+  - Electric requires replica identity to be set to FULL to properly detect changes to tables that have shapes defined.
+We set replica identity automatically.